 When the service area opened there were several attempts to add totem poles to the site, which the Highways Agency described as a "disappointing" effort to unofficially attract southbound motorists.

 In 2003, Cullompton was sold to Extra.
 Extra advertised Cullompton under their Gold Star name, but in practice very few changes were made since its previous configuration.
-It wasn't until 2007 that Extra branding started to be introduced.
+It wasn't until 2007 that Extra branding started to be introduced, with most of the signage being updated in 2009.

 In 2004 the Little Chef became LP4 - Moto were phasing out their Little Chefs at the time, and one they didn't even own the rest of the site seemed like a sensible place to start.
 In April 2012 LP4 became a Costa ran again by Moto.
 Shortly after LP4 opened, a glass shelter was erected around the entrance, to give the impression of it having a single entrance.